BIM+model+on+screen.jpg

 How does BIM work differently?

-BIM produces a coordinated output based on a central 3D model.
-When changes are made in the central model, they are reflected in every output (views, drawings, and schedules).
-All the required data derives from a single source, which means better integration between the different branches of design and specialists.
+BIM was designed for multi-disciplinary collaboration.
+It produces a coordinated output from a range of interested parties based on a central 3D model.
+When changes are made in the model, they are reflected in every output (3D views, drawings, and schedules).
+All the design information comes from a single source, which means better integration between the different branches of design and specialists.

 All BIM software uses a common “language”, allowing consultants to use different software platforms.
 It works with design tools that look and act like real construction elements, e.g. walls, door, windows etc. It also enables the integration of real objects based on manufacturers’ actual construction details.

-The fact that these elements have real and accurate physical properties makes everyone’s job easier.
-The designers can detect mistakes and clashes, the clients have a more accurate understanding of what will be built, and the contractor has confidence in the accuracy, reliability and coordination of the design information.
-Information can be populated into schedules and many of these processes can be automated, reducing the possibility of errors.
+The fact that these elements reflect the actual physical properties makes everyone’s job easier.
+Designers can identify errors and clashes early, clients have a more accurate understanding of the design, and contractors have confidence in the accuracy, reliability and coordination of the design information they are building from.

 A new workflow

-The model is developed within the same software from conceptual design through to the final design phase and after.
+The BIM model is developed within the same software from conceptual design through to the construction phase and even beyond.
 As the design process goes on and the model evolves, it becomes possible to create:

 The whole team can work on the same model, even with colleagues who are based in different parts of the world.

-The information model can be presented and even shared to clients and other members easily via BIMx – an application for tablets and smart-phones.
+The information model can be presented and even shared to clients and other members easily via BIMx – ARCHICAD’s free companion app for tablets and phones.
 This allows them to see the proposal in 3D before it is built and provides them with sections, plans and schedules, all from the same file.

 Further BIM benefits